mfateev/sdk-python/temporalio/contrib/crewai/DESIGN.md

         """Synchronous LLM call - not supported in workflows.""" raise NotImplementedError(
             "llm_stub only supports async execution. "
-            "Use Crew.kickoff_async() or run within an async context."
+            "Use Crew.akickoff() or run within an async context."
         )

     async def acall(